bitdessin/PyDAIR/docs/usage.rst

 PyDAIR generates several files to save the intermediate results, such as BLAST results, region that cannot be aligned to V and J genes.
-The final result is saved into ``output1.pydair`` file.
+The final result is saved into :file:`output1.pydair` file.
-If there several samples, ``parse`` action should be run several times for each sample.
+If there several samples, :command:`parse` action should be run several times for each sample.

 .. code-block:: bash